God's love empowers us to love

 Loving others - Last but certainly not least, you demonstrate your love for God by loving others.
 I will cover this in days four and five.

 Remember from lesson 4: The Holy Spirit gives us the power to love.
-As a result, the more you allow God's Spirit to control you, the more you will love God (and others) because the Spirit will be able to love through you.
+As a result, the more you allow God's Spirit to control you, the more you will love God (and others) because the Spirit is loving through you and teaching you how to love (Romans 5:5, Ephesians 5:1-2).

 God's love described